GalacTechNyc/galactus2-finetune/README.md

-# galactus2-finetune
+# Galactus2 Fine-Tune

-Fine-tuning Phi-3 for the Galactus2 AI model
+Fine-tuning Phi-3 Mini using LoRA for the Galactus2 AI model.